docker-mailserver/docker-mailserver/README.md

 - Plus addressing (a.k.a. [extension delimiters](http://www.postfix.org/postconf.5.html#recipient_delimiter))
   works out of the box: email for `you+extension@example.com` go to `you@example.com`

-Why I created this image: [Simple mail server with Docker](http://tvi.al/simple-mail-server-with-docker/)
+## Issues & Contributing

 Before you open an issue, please have a look this `README`, the [Wiki](https://github.com/tomav/docker-mailserver/wiki/) and Postfix/Dovecot documentation.
+If you'd like to contribute, read [`CONTRIBUTING.md`](./CONTRIBUTING.md) thoroughly.

 ## Requirements